 What are Birth Control Shots?

-Birth control shots are a type of long-lasting, reversible birth control method.
+Birth control shots are a type of short-lasting, reversible birth control method.

 In the United States, there is only one approved brand of injectable contraception, called Depo-Provera.
 For this reason, it is common for a birth control shot to be referred to as the Depo shot.